 Like other vaginal cones, Aquaflex Pelvic Floor Exercise System is most suitable for women with established pelvic floor muscle weakness who want to re-establish sufficient strength to overcome stress incontinence.

-However, Aquaflex can be used during normal daily activities as well to help teach you when during a movement , you should contract your pelvioc floor -this feedback is the next importnat step in retraining your pelvic floor.
+However, Aquaflex can be used during normal daily activities as well to help teach you when during a movement , you should contract your pelvic floor -this feedback is the next important step in retraining your pelvic floor.

-Women who already have reasonable pelvic floor muscle strength and want to extend it further may need the greater challenge offered by a feedback device, or may prefer to use the Add On Weights Set in a program of active weight training.
+If you already have reasonable pelvic floor muscle strength and want to extend it further you can try the Add On Weights Set which we exclusivley manufacture and fit in the large Aquaflex cone.

 Insertion of the vaginal cones is sometimes made easier by the use of a very small amount of water-based lubricant - but be careful, as too much lubricant would make the cones difficult to hold.
 YES WB lubricant is our recommended water-based lubricant

 - 1 x 5g, 1x 10g, 2x 20g weights

 Weights: 1x5g, 1x10g, 2x20g

 Aquaflex vaginal cones are manufactured in the UK from high quality plastic and the weights are made stainless steel, with the System packaged in an attractive plastic pack.
 Full instructions, written with the help of leading continence physiotherapists, are provided.

 Aquaflex cones are manufactured from medical grade plastic but are not manufactured under sterile conditions and we therefore recommend cleaning before initial use

 Manufacturer's recommendations for use: